 Because of this more rigorous process, a peer reviewed article is considered to have the most value, even more than other scholarly articles.

-Extracted from Detecting bias in meta-analyses of distance education research: big pictures we can rely on.
+Extracted from Alexander Hamilton and the Sedition Act: A Founder's Ambivalence on Freedom of the Press.
 (Must be on campus or have a COM account to view the entire article).

 Get peer reviewed articles in Gale Academic OneFile.
 Here's how:

-Get peer reviewed articles in Research Library.
+Get peer reviewed articles in ProQuest.
 Here's how: